Hosting 'The Littlest JupyterHub'

 As you'll find in other posts here, I use Proxmox as a host for many of my self-hosted services (small and not-to-small).
 Within this, I principally use Linux Containers (LXC) as my container solution.
 Typically, installing into an LXC will be pretty similar to installing on a Virtual Private Server (if you're e.g. renting a cloud server, as I did for the workshop originally) and especially similar to installing on any Linux host.

-Here I'm going to start with a Debian 13 image, which we can quickly update after starting:
+Here I'm going to start with a Debian 13 image (I think TLJH uses Debian 12 by default, which might explain one or two of the changes I needed), which we can quickly update after starting:

 apt update && apt upgrade -y